Police break up large Berlin protests as legislature debates tougher coronavirus laws | DW | 18.11.2020

-Several thousand people protested in Berlin against the German government's latest push to enforce coronavirus restrictions.
-A new law to strenghen COVID-19 restrictions is expected to clear both houses of parliament.
+Several thousand people protested in Berlin against the German government's push to enshrine coronavirus restrictions into an existing law.
+Police intervened as the crowds sought to approach parliament.

 "Police calling on demonstrators to leave.
 Lots of booing.
 Demonstrators want to access cordoned-off area around parliament where new additions to infection law are being debated [at the moment,]," DW's Nina Haase reported from the scene.